oneup03/VRto3D/README.md

 - Overlays generally won't work on this virtual HMD
 - Recommend using a XInput controller
 - OpenXR games/mods seem to be more likely to work and be stable than OpenVR ones
-	- Select the OpenXR toggle in UEVR GUI
-	- Delete openvr_api.dll for REFramework
-- Optional HMD pitch emulation can be turned on to help with games or mods that prevent you from adjusting the game camera's pitch with a controller/mouse (maps to XInput right stick Y-axis)
+- Optional HMD pitch and yaw emulation can be turned on to help with games or mods that need it (maps to XInput right stick)
-	- REFramework lua files can be modified to remove the pitch lock.
-Search for `Stop the player from rotating the camera vertically` and remove the block of code from the `if` to its `end`
 - HDR doesn't seem to work currently
 - Several mods/games may override your settings
 - DLSS, TAA, and other temporal based settings often create a halo around objects.
 UEVR has a halo fix that lets you use TAA, but others may not